Bariatric Weight-Loss Surgery

 What Happens to Your Stomach After Bariatric Surgery?

-Bariatric surgery leads to big changes — not just in how much you eat, but also in how your stomach functions.
-If you’re wondering exactly what happens inside your body after a gastric sleeve or bypass, this article breaks it down clearly and simply.
+Bariatric surgery leads to big changes — not just in how much you eat, but also in how your stomach works.
+If you’re considering gastric sleeve or bypass, here’s what actually happens to your stomach and digestion after surgery.

 Gastric Sleeve: Smaller Size, Big Impact

-In a gastric sleeve procedure, about 75–80% of the stomach is removed.
-What’s left is a thin, tube-like “sleeve” that holds less food — but that’s not the only change.
+In a gastric sleeve, about 75–80% of the stomach is removed.
+What remains is a narrow, tube-like “sleeve” that holds less food.

-• The hunger hormone ghrelin is significantly lowered
+• Lower production of the hunger hormone ghrelin

 Gastric Bypass: Rerouted Digestion

-In a Roux-en-Y gastric bypass, your surgeon creates a small pouch at the top of your stomach and connects it directly to part of the small intestine.
+In a Roux-en-Y gastric bypass, a small pouch is created at the top of the stomach and connected directly to part of the small intestine.

-• Your stomach acid and enzymes still help break down food, but through a new route
+• Stomach acid and enzymes still work, but through a new pathway

 Digestion After Surgery: What Feels Different?

-• Feels full much faster — usually after a few bites
+• Feeling full after just a few bites

 Can Your Stomach Stretch Again?

-Yes — over time, your stomach pouch can stretch slightly, especially if you consistently overeat.
-However, it will never return to its original size.
-Staying mindful of portion sizes and hunger cues can help maintain your results.
+Yes — but only slightly.
+Over time, the stomach pouch can expand if you consistently overeat.
+However, it will never return to its pre-surgery size.

 Long-Term Benefits of a Smaller Stomach